Bear | Montana | Slam | Breeze | Joey | R.J. | Laddie

 Our Horses

-Horses must be sound at the walk/trot/canter, have good ground manners, be accepting of their environment and riders, have a low flight response, and be able to handle people walking on both sides of them.
-The ideal height is 13-15 hands; age is usually in the teen years or older.
-While the work is at a steady pace, not every horse is suited to the challenges presented in a therapeutic setting.
-Each horse’s health and happiness, as well as the safety of riders and volunteers, are of the utmost importance
+GAIT utilizes specially trained horses carefully selected for temperament, soundness, and equilateral movement.
+The horses have good ground manners, are accepting of their environment and riders, have a low flight response, and are able to handle people walking on both sides of them.
+Most are 13-15 hands tall; age is usually in the teen years or older.
+Each horse’s health and happiness, as well as the safety of riders and volunteers, are of the utmost importance.

 Horse Sponsorship Program

-GAIT maintains a herd of seven very special horses, each unique and with specific needs.
+GAIT maintains a herd of ten very special horses, each unique and with specific needs.
 Providing for the herd is expensive, and GAIT’s Horse Sponsorship Program helps to offset the high costs of vet care, farrier visits, basic necessities, and individual needs.
 The cost of sponsorship is $2000/year.

-If you have any questions, feel free to call Jan at GAIT 570-409-1140.
+If you have any questions, feel free to call GAIT 570-409-1140.

 Laddie